flimflam-austin/hugo-cms-test/content/quick_reads/20200215-online-mating/index.md

 colorpaletteclassname: '--light-pink'
 cards:
   - order: 0
+    useCheckmark: false
     body: |-
       > **ONLINE MATING…**
       the next “online dating”?
     citation: SAY WHAT?
     _key: 81a160d304f0
   - order: 1
+    useCheckmark: false
     body: >-
       ## Online Mating?

-      * Websites like PollenTree & Modafamily offer a way for people eager to have a child to “hook up” with someone to have a baby and co-parent with
-      ***minus* the dating relationship**.
+      * Websites like PollenTree & Modafamily offer a way for people eager to have a child to “hook up” with someone to have a baby and co-parent with***minus* the dating relationship**.

       * The decision on how to make the baby (surrogate, artificial insemination, actual intercourse) is left up to the individuals.